Category Archives: Bralirwa IPO

 A guest post by Niti Bhan

 In terms of Visa and eGovernment, this aspect was very impressive, even before we left for Rwanda We applied for visas online in the morning and though the response to the submission said it would take three (3) days for the visa, we received our PDF visa documents the very same day by email (to be printed out and carried on the flight).
-The payment for this cost US$ 30 at the airport and there is a little process of approaching the immigration counter before one is sent to pay at a cashier and then return for a stamp.
+The payment for this costs US$30 at the airport and there is a little process of approaching the immigration counter before one is sent to pay at a cashier and then return for a stamp.

-The duty free at the airport is ridiculously cheap – with cigarettes cartons US$1 cheaper than in Nairobi and the Scottish single malt, Glenmorangie, cost just US$28 as compared to $40-50 for the same bottle in Singapore, Europe and the USA!
+The duty-free at the airport is ridiculously cheap – with cigarettes cartons US$1 cheaper than in Nairobi and the Scottish single malt, Glenmorangie, cost just US$28 as compared to $40-50 for the same bottle in Singapore, Europe and the USA!

 Kigali is a small town and reminds me of Bangalore in the late 1980s before the big boom – it has pleasant weather, mountainous vistas, hillsides with homes and a slower pace filled with mopeds – such as TVS 50 and ubiquitous “motos” = boda bodas.
 All drivers have helmets, with spare for riders and they are marked with numbers and names.
 Taxis were less commonly seen.

-We stayed at the Hotel Chez Lando – close enough to the airport yet it felt central to the town.
+Where to stay: We stayed at the Hotel Chez Lando – close enough to the airport yet it felt central to the town.
 We paid US$ 60 per single room which were neat, clean and comfortable.
 Only soap is offered in the bathrooms though and such amenities were limited.
 On the other hand, guests have Wi-Fi internet access (via password) throughout this garden style hotel.

 There is breakfast included in the rooms, as well as a bar and restaurant .
 The hotel also has pleasant walkways with the heady scent of night blooming jasmine when walking through to the guest rooms.